 The XMotion has a total of six seats.
 The design concept of the car follows the traditional Japanese design.
 This smart car has a total of 7 display panels inside which can be operated by gestures and eye movements.
-The car has “floating commander” that reads passenger movement and takes command of the entertainment panels, heating, air condition, and ventilation.
+The car has a “floating commander” that reads passenger movement and takes command of the entertainment panels, heating, air condition, and ventilation.

 Biometric technology is becoming increasingly popular among connected cars.
 According to the Goode Intelligence report, over the next six years starting in 2018, the value of the biometric market for connected cars will approximately be $969 million.